 On this note, to help you achieve the best result, our resident gamers have shared tips on obtaining the best Ark server settings.

 The fact is this will not spur players on to explore the server further.
 Your major objective as a server admin is to ensure that the players on the server can carry the game.
-This helps make the game competitive.
+This helps make the game enjoyable.

 As a new admin, you can check out the best single-player setting for Ark.
-Checking these will help you with where to start.
+Checking these will help you where to start.